dvincentwest/radie/doc/source/articles/what_is_dataquick.rst

-What is DataQuick
+What is Radie
 =================

 .. toctree::

-DataQuick is a python package whose purpose is to make it easy for scientists (or anybody) to rapidly import, export, visualize and compare scientific datasets.
+Radie is a python package whose purpose is to make it easy for scientists (or anybody) to rapidly import, export, visualize and compare scientific datasets.